ai4eu/Technical-Contributors-Board/Meeting-2024-11-29/README.md

 # Minutes
 * The "old" Drupal community portal has maintenance issues that could lead to problems and needs a migration plan.
-* There is a synchronizer beeing implemented that would map community portal content into the metadata service
+* There is a synchronizer being implemented that would map community portal content into the metadata service
 * the content of the old portal can not yet be mapped completely into the metadata service.
-Especially the binary documnets (PDF or Word files and images) that have been stored directly in the Drupal database need a migration concept, because the metadata service obviuosly does not store binary contents.
+Especially the binary documnets (PDF or Word files and images) that have been stored directly in the Drupal database need a migration concept, because the metadata service obviously does not store binary contents.
 * There were two ideas how this could happen:
   * migrate the binary contents to zenodo and include only the links in the metadata
   * migrate the contents from the Drupal database to the "new" wordpress system